 Beaver Creek Bridge

 Wind Cave delivers not only underground beauty, but above ground as well.
 A feature favorited by many is Beaver Creek Bridge.
 Located two miles north of the Wind Cave Visitor Center on Highway 87, this bridge is built of concrete and steel and spans two streams that flow through the park.
 The goal, when it was built in 1929, was to create the illusion that its part of the landscape with concrete arches that naturally arise from the rock walls.
 It is the only bridge with this particular arch type in South Dakota.

 There is no shortage of hiking options in this park, but a great one to check out is Rankin Ridge Fire Tower.
-Although it’s a short hike (a one mile loop), the views at the top go on for what seem like forever.
+Although it’s a short hike (a one-mile loop), the views at the top go on for what seem like forever.
 Resting on the highest point in the national park, the tower showcases panoramic views of the surrounding hills and plains.
 It’s a stop worth making on your day trip.

-Drive time: 42 minutes from the Best Western Ramkota
+Drive time: 50 minutes from Rapid City

 In our area the drive is an experience in itself, and the 19-mile cruise through the limestone cliffs of Spearfish Canyon is no exception.